aweiteka/ose-build-pipeline/README.md

         ├── ...
         └── jenkins-jobs.yaml

-1. Edit the jenkins-jobs config file `config/jenkins-jobs.ini` changing the jenkins master service IP address.
+1. Edit the jenkins-jobs config file `config/jenkins-jobs.ini` changing the jenkins master route address. **Do NOT** add `jenkins-jobs.ini` to source control.
+It has your credentials.
+The password must be the admin user token.
+In the jenkins web UI in upper-right corner navigate Jenkins Admin pulldown > Configure > Show API Token.
 1. Run the Jenkins Job Builder tool to upload jobs to the Jenkins master.
 Run the container from the same directory of the `jenkins-jobs.yaml` file.

-        sudo atomic run aweiteka/jenkins-job-builder
+        [sudo] atomic run aweiteka/jenkins-job-builder

 1. Each time you want to make a change to a job, run this tool again to update the changes in the Jenkins master.

-1. Using a browser load the Jenkins web UI using the Jenkins service IP address and port.
-Default credentials are admin/password if you did not change them during the template deployment.
+## Customizing the automation

+TBD

 ## Migrating to Hosted OpenShift

-When you have everything working you'll want to migrate your project to a hosted OpenShift server.
+If you were working on a local development environment you can migrate your work to a hosted environment.

 Export your template.
 We're exporting all resources as template.
 TODO: we need this template locally.